JustinDFuller/justindfuller.com/word/flexible.md

 ### Connection

 We all know about flexible things and rigid things.
-We see the flexibility of the clay and understand that the clay that can, with just a bit of time and pressure, take on the shape of (almost) anything we desire.
+We see the flexibility of the clay and understand that the clay can, with just a bit of time and pressure, take on the shape of (almost) anything we desire.
 I believe we connect this to the reality of our daily routine, which for most of us involves being asked to solve a diverse set of problems.
 We think of the clay and dream of tools that we could just as easily mold to fit the diversity of problems we want to solve.

 Let’s imagine a general contractor (the construction kind) for a moment.
 As they work on the various jobs across many different client’s houses, they find themselves lugging around a truck full of tools.
 One day, they wish they had fewer tools and ask a friend of theirs to make them a “flexible tool that can handle all of my different problems.”
 The friend responds, “Sure, I know just the thing.”
 Returning a day later with a large piece of clay.